programspeaker/validate_field/README.rst

 Validate Field
 =======================

-This is a project that is used to validate fields, which is empty or it contain accurate values.
-Before touching the database we can check and raise appropriate error if any mistmatch on it.
+This is a project that is used to validate fields which is empty or it contain accurate values.
+Before touching the database we can check and raise appropriate error message if any mistmatch on it.
+1)  Check value is missed or empty
+2)  Check wether the datatype is correct or not
+    2.1)    int = Specifies the integer
+    2.2)    str = Specifies the string
+    2.3)    email = Specifies the email
+    2.4)    phone = Specifies the phone number
+    2.5)    alpha = Specifies the alphabetes
+    2.6)    '' = Specifies the null value, is equal to str

 Installing
 =======================